Distressed Debt

 The definition of distressed debt in the capital markets is not precise but is practically well understood.
 A bond or loan is generally considered distressed when it trades at a spread sufficiently wide to reflect meaningful default probability — conventionally defined as a yield spread of 1,000 basis points or more over comparable Treasury securities, though this threshold is a rule of thumb rather than a bright line.
 At that spread level, the market is pricing something other than credit risk in the conventional sense — it is pricing the probability of default, the expected recovery in a default scenario, the timing of a resolution, and the legal and structural features that will determine how value is distributed across the capital structure when that resolution occurs.

-Distressed debt can arise from many sources.
-Overleveraged capital structures — particularly those created in leveraged buyout transactions where acquisition debt was sized aggressively relative to the operating cash flows of the underlying business — are a persistent source of distressed situations, particularly in periods of economic contraction or rising interest rates.
 Secular industry disruption, where a previously stable business model is undermined by technology, regulation, or shifting consumer behavior, produces a different profile of distress — one where the balance sheet may initially appear manageable but deteriorates as operating performance declines faster than debt can be reduced.
-Commodity price cycles drive distress in energy, mining, and related sectors, where revenue is inherently volatile and capital structures are frequently sized to commodity price assumptions that prove optimistic.
-Litigation, regulatory action, and event-driven shocks — product liability, environmental liability, fraud, or unexpected operational failures — can transform a solvent company into a distressed one rapidly and in ways that are not predictable from conventional credit analysis.
+Commodity price cycles drive distress in energy, mining, and related sectors, where revenue is inherently volatile and capital structures are frequently sized to commodity price assumptions that prove optimistic — as Energy Future Holdings demonstrated when the shale gas revolution destroyed the economic thesis on which the largest LBO in history was built.
+Litigation, regulatory action, and event-driven shocks can transform a solvent company into a distressed one rapidly and in ways that are not predictable from conventional credit analysis.

 In each of these cases, the transition from performing credit to distressed credit involves a repricing of the debt that reflects the market's revised assessment of the probability, timing, and recovery value associated with a default or restructuring.
 Understanding that repricing process — and the trading opportunities and risks it creates — requires a different analytical framework than conventional credit analysis.